Cleanups To Date

 • Meet Up Location: Please meet us at the base of the stairs to Cowell Beach, on the right side of the wharf entrance.

 • Facilities & Accessibility: Restrooms and drinking fountains are available onsite.
-Metered lot and street parking may be limited, please plan accordingly.
+Metered parking in the lot is limited, surrounding streets have additional metered parking available, please plan accordingly.

-• Beach Cleanup @ Cowell Beach (May 10, 2025 @ 9:00 am - 11:00 am)
+• Beach Cleanup @ Cowell Beach (July 26 @ 9:00 am - 11:00 am)

 Cowell Beach 21 Municipal Wharf, Santa Cruz, CA